 Echo reminds you when you need to take your medicine, when you need to place your next order, and when you should see your GP.

-If you pay for your medicines, Echo will charge you the usual NHS rate of £8.60 for each item.
-Postage is free.
+If you pay for your repeat prescriptions, Echo will charge you the usual NHS rate of £8.60 for each item.

 How do I access it?

-You can download the app from the App Store and Google Play.
+You can download the app for free from the App Store and Google Play.